For additional information about important dates and times, please consult the Rotman HUB.

 The Graduate Business Council (GBC) is the student-elected representative organization at Rotman.
 The GBC acts as an umbrella for all clubs, sporting, and social activities, as well as a liaison with the faculty and school administration.

 The faculty and administrative staff at Rotman are dedicated to supporting the efforts of each individual student to realize his or her fullest potential.
-The staff in the Master of Management Analytics Recruitment & Admissions Office, Office of Student Engagement, Registrar’s Office, Career Centre, and Career Services for Working Professionals Office are available for consultation on all matters relating to the Master of Management Analytics program, including admissions; enrolment; registration; grade or course issues; financial assistance; international programs; career development opportunities; or special advising.
+The staff in the Master of Management Analytics Program Services Team, Recruitment & Admissions Office, Registrar’s Office, and Career Services are available for consultation on all matters relating to the Master of Management Analytics program, including admissions; enrolment; registration; grade or course issues; financial assistance; career development opportunities; or special advising.

 Director, Student Life Programs and Services: Dana Andrews

-Associate Director, Master of Management Analytics Program: Fiona Duley
+Associate Director, Master of Management Analytics Program: TBD

 Director, Career Services: Lyla Korhani